Expert tips by Jan Jones (Early Childhood Educator)

 This is when the child learns to use objects intentionally (or functionally).
 The child begins to realise the concept of “cause and effect” i.e. they are able to understand that their actions determine predictable consequences e.g. “if I push this car, then it will move” or “if I open the door, then I can get the toy inside”.
 Thus, instead of banging/mouthing toys, they are now used in more purposeful ways e.g. pushing the car, brushing hair.
 Children also begin to imitate behaviours with objects.

-This is when the child begins to use objects constructively e.g. taking apart an item and putting it back together (puzzles, colouring, building a tower)
+This is when the child begins to use objects constructively e.g. taking apart an item and putting it back together (puzzles, colouring, building a block tower)

 This is when the child learns to pretend and act out things they know or have imagined.
 In order to pretend, children must develop the ability to represent experience symbolically.
 For instance, a child must cross two blocks to make an aeroplane.
 In this complex type of play, children carry out action plans, take on roles and transform objects as they express their ideas and feelings about the social world.